pandevim/dotfiles/README.md

 # What Do I Use?
 Here’s a list of what I’m using on my Arch GNU/Linux System:

-- WM:
+- Window Manager:
-- Widget toolkit: GTK
+- Widget Toolkit: GTK
 - Icons:
 - Panel / Bar:
 - Terminal: